 This is my first year living without you.
 I knew it would be hard, but I didn’t know it would be this hard.

-I didn’t know I would break down while cleaning up the kitchen after breakfast, because that’s when I would have phoned you.
+I didn’t know I would break down while cleaning up the kitchen after breakfast because that’s when I would have called you.
 I didn’t know I would cry once again looking outside at the rain, the perfect weather to suit my current mood.
 And I didn’t know how much I would need those consoling hugs from your grandsons, the ones who remind me of you more and more the older they get.

 Hudson can say “grandpa” now.
 I wish you could have heard him say it.
 He has your solid build and your kind heart.

 Hayden is so much bigger than when you held him last.
 He’s already a year old, Dad.
 He was only three weeks old when we lost you.
 He has your smile and your happy demeanor.

 And Taven, can you believe he’s almost a teenager, a young man?
 He definitely has your sense of humor—and your stubbornness.